trust-mfn-berlin/animals-as-objects/vault/story.catching-animals.md

 ## Colonialism as a Precondition

 The fact that these port sales and auctions were always full and that state gifts were on the rise had a lot to do with European colonial expansion.
 The exhibition of significant numbers of non-European wild animals in newly established zoos was inextricably linked to European expansion and imperialism. **Colonialism’s violent foundations and military infrastructures were necessary preconditions for the bargain purchases, the hunting of animals, their transportation to Europe, and their subsequent exhibition.** It was often the colonial officials themselves who hunted animals in order to give them as gifts.
 This is illustrated by the example of the lion that the governor of German East Africa, Hermann v.
 Wissmann, donated to Berlin Zoo in 1896.
+(The colonised territory of ‘German East Africa’ comprised today’s Tanzania, Burundi, Rwanda as well as some parts of Mozambique.)

 <figure>